NineTears/PallyPower/README.md

 # Relar PallyPower for TurtleWoW
 - Download the zip file and rename to PallyPower

-- Added an option to swap between Five minute blessings and Greater Blessings.
+- Added an option to swap between Ten minute blessings and Greater Blessings.
 - Added a "hack" to make it show up while questing solo
 - Updated Pally Power with Shaman class in the buff table